Diamondbacks vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez hopes to build on an 11-game hitting streak in this matchup.
-During his last 10 outings he is hitting .389 with a double, four walks and three RBI.
+- Arraez has recorded at least one hit in 12 straight games.
+During his last 10 outings he is batting .368 with a double, three walks and four RBI.

 Arraez Recent Games